bryan-learn/xsight-ml/README.md

 The Available Data is in a time-series database, InfluxDB.
 The data needs to be queried and reformatted for ease of processing.

-For the synthetic performance data (labels), a script is used to pull throughput metrics on a per-application basis.
+We start by separating flows by size (find elephant and mice flows).
+A script is used to pull throughput metrics on a per-application basis.
 The statistics are summarized and a histogram is created using Scott's Rule to determine bucket width.
-These buckets are used as performance classes for the corresponding transfer Application.
-The flows and their corresponding performance class are stored in a flat file.
+These buckets are used as throughput classes for the corresponding transfer Application.
+The flows and their corresponding throughput class are stored in a flat file.

-For the Web10G metrics (features), a script is used to process the flat file representing the synthetic performance data for a particular transfer Application.
-InfluxDB is queried to pull all the selected feastures for each flow in the flat file.
-A CSV file is produced that maps each flow's selected Web10G metrics to the performance class.
+For the Web10G metrics (features), a script is used to process the flat file representing the synthetic throughput class for a particular transfer Application.
+InfluxDB is queried to pull all the selected features for each flow in the flat file.
+A CSV file is produced that maps each flow's selected Web10G metrics to the throughput class.

+For the synthetic performance data (labels) we calculate a modified Power metric.
+Power\* = log(mean throughput / mean 95th percentile delay) A script is used to read a CSV containing feature sets then calculate the Power metric for each flow.

 __Cleaning:__